pyquil.paulis module¶

 Explicitly include numpy integer dtypes (for python 3).

-Tests to see if a PauliTerm or PauliSum is a scalar multiple of identity
+Return True if PauliTerm or PauliSum is a scalar multiple of identity, False otherwise.

 term – Either a PauliTerm or PauliSum